April 23, 2026

 Encryption, Access Control & Network Segmentation

-DORA’s cyber security framework fundamentally relies upon sophisticated data protection architectures.
-Financial entities must deploy encryption and cryptographic controls predicated upon risk-assessment methodologies to safeguard data availability, authenticity, integrity and confidentiality.
-Where operational encryption of data-in-use presents technical impediments or disproportionate complexity, institutions may implement alternative ICT security measures subject to appropriate justification.
+• Data Protection: Financial entities must deploy encryption and cryptographic controls predicated upon risk-assessment methodologies to safeguard data availability, authenticity, integrity and confidentiality.

 Real-Time Monitoring & Threat Detection Systems

 Perpetual vigilance functions as an indispensable Digital Operational Resilience Act compliance requirement.
 Financial entities must operationalise real-time monitoring capabilities facilitating expeditious identification and remediation of emergent threat vectors.

-Institutions must systematically collect, monitor and analyse telemetry from diverse sources to identify anomalous behavioural patterns, with explicit delineation of roles and responsibilities for these monitoring functions.
+What specific technical components are required for automated threat detection?
 Automated threat detection capabilities require implementation of specific technical components, including:

 Overlooking Contractual Clauses with ICT Providers

-• Unambiguous obligations compelling ICT providers to furnish incident response assistance without supplementary charges or at predetermined cost structures
+• Unambiguous obligations compelling ICT providers to furnish incident response assistance without supplementary charges or at predetermined cost structures.

-• Explicit termination provisions including minimum notification periods
+• Explicit termination provisions including minimum notification periods.

-• Detailed provisions governing testing regimes, audit entitlements and exit strategy protocols
+• Detailed provisions governing testing regimes, audit entitlements, and exit strategy protocols.

 Underestimating Resource Needs for Testing & Reporting